 Tips for Conducting Research

 Plagiarism, which is copying someone else’s work without properly acknowledging the source of that work, is a serious offense that will result in an F on your research project.
-Learn how to avoid plagiarism by taking a tutorial:
+Learn how to avoid plagiarism by taking this tutorial:

 You Quote It, You Note It